Free claim evaluation within 24 hours

 Some of the most emotional claims that Bikelawyer deals with are those involving the death of a relative.
-Obviously, no amount of money can compensate you for your loss however we can help to ease the financial burden resulting from the death of a loved one.
-If the death was as a result of someone else’s negligence then you may be entitled to compensation.
+Obviously, no amount of money can compensate you for your loss however we can help to ease the financial burden resulting from the death of a loved one, by helping you receive fatal accident compensation.
+If the death was as a result of someone else’s negligence, then you may be entitled to compensation.

 Who can claim after a fatal accident?

-A surviving spouse and cohabitees in a long term unmarried relationship, for example common law spouses.
-This is usually defined as people that have lived together continuously for more than 2 years prior to the date of death.
-The claimant is required to prove this cohabitation but this is usually as straightforward as providing a few utility bills or bank statements.
+A surviving spouse or a cohabitee in a long term unmarried relationship can make a claim.
+The cohabitee must have been living with the now deceased person for at least two years prior to the date of death.
+The claimant is required to prove this cohabitation, but this is usually as straightforward as providing a few utility bills or bank statements.

 A claim can also be made for the actual financial losses such as funeral expenses and a bereavement award for the deceased’s spouse or parents.

 It may also be possible to receive compensation for the loss of financial support resulting from the death, for example future loss of earnings into the household.
 This is particularly important where the deceased was the main breadwinner in the family, or if they had dependent children.

 If there is a financial dependency claim the court will look at what the deceased would have earned, deduct an amount that the court deemed he or she would have spent on themselves, and the rest can be the subject of a claim.

 An inquest is a medical/legal enquiry held by a Coroner following a death which wasn’t the result of natural causes or a sudden death where the cause is unknown.
 It’s not a trial and the purpose of an inquest is to establish the identity of the deceased, when the person died, where they died and how the death occurred.
 If you need a more detailed guide to what to expect at an inquest one can be found here.